-Norman Conquest of 1066.
+The name Airay reached English shores for the first time with the ancestors of the Airay family as they migrated following the Norman Conquest of 1066.
 The Airay family lived in the Castle of Airey, or Arey in Normandy.
 The earliest record of the name was in 1198 of Goisbert de Arreio in Normandy.
 In England, the family settled mostly in the counties of Cumberland and Westmorland (now part of Cumbria) having derived from the word eyrara which means gravel-banked stream.
-CITATION[CLOSE]

 Early Origins of the Airay family